techtown-training/microservices-bootcamp/exercise/fargate/exercise15-customize_the_microservice.md

 aws ec2 describe-network-interfaces --network-interface-ids ${TASK_NETWORK_INTERFACE_ID} --query 'NetworkInterfaces[0].Association.PublicIp' --output text
 ~~~

-Try connecting to that IP using a local browser on your machine over http.
+If you are running a web service you can try connecting to that IP using a local browser on your machine over http.
 So you should connect to "http://<FargateServiceIP>", replacing "FargateServiceIP" with the IP returned from the previous command.
 If all goes well you should be presented with a webpage customized for your specific lab instance.